mattqualls/SQLiteAnswers/README.md

 SELECT DISTINCT
 i.BillingCountry
 FROM Invoice i
+		--or
+SELECT DISTINCT inv.BillingCountry
+FROM Invoice as inv;
 ```

 **6. Provide a query that shows the invoices associated with each sales agent.
 The resultant table should include the Sales Agent's full name.**